 The human resource department is an 18th century invention in the wake of the industrial revolution.
-HR departments primarily began as an employee training department.
+HR department primarily began as an employee training department.
 By the 20th century, federal and state governments began to regulate work conditions and businesses began to realize that employee satisfaction affected employee retention and productivity.

 The simultaneous changes led to the HR department that we know today.
 Today many HR departments must simultaneously ensure that the company abides by fair business practice legislation, sets up cultural and training initiatives to create a skilled pool of employees, and navigates the difficult social and cultural issues between employees and management.